100+ Application Areas in Human Behavior Research

 - Mobile platform testing: Analyze the usability of apps or websites on mobile devices and tablets.

-- Identify target audiences: Use biometrics to collect from various respondent groups to identify those who respond most positively to the product.
+- Identify target audiences: Use biosensors to collect from various respondent groups to identify those who respond most positively to the product.

 - Action prediction: Synchronize eye tracking measurements with game environment events to predict player actions before actual performance.

-- Biometric feedback: Use facial expression detection to interact with in-game avatars.
+- Biofeedback: Use facial expression detection to interact with in-game avatars.

 - Success prediction: Test players’ emotional reactions while playing to predict overall success of game in the market.